PEESEgroup/bar_plot/README.md

 # How to create bar plots in Python

-This repository provides simple examples of how to create bar plots in Python using popular libraries like Matplotlib and Seaborn.
+This repository provides simple examples of how to create bar plots in Python using popular libraries like Matplotlib.
 You will find both a Jupyter notebook and a Python script, allowing you to run the code interactively or as a standalone script.

 ## Files in the Repository